chowbea-axios

 _internal/.api-cache.jsonCache metadata (hash, timestamp)

-_internal/openapi.jsonCached OpenAPI spec
+_internal/openapi.jsonCached OpenAPI spec (always JSON, regardless of source format)

 Never edit files in _internal/ or _generated/.
 Your changes will be lost on the next generation.